 Personal Capital Fees & Minimums

-Personal Capital has higher fees than other robo-advisors but lower than the average personal financial advisor.
+Personal Capital has higher fees than pure robo-advisors who offer no human advice but lower than the average personal financial advisor.

 |Account Management Fees||

 |Investment Expense Ratio||0.09%

 Personal Capital will manage the following accounts and will advise on accounts that it will not manage, such as 401ks and 529 Plans.